Altinn/altinn-studio-docs/content/community/contributing/handbook/azure-storage/queues/_index.md

 2. Move to the _Explorer_ tab and identify the source queue in the left hand menu
     ![Poison queue marked in red](identify-poisonqueue.png)
 3. You should now see the messages in the queue in the explorer.
-    If you only want to move a single message, this should be highlightes
+    If you only want to move a single message, this should be highlighted
     ![Poision queue with elements](move-message-btn-marked.png)
 4. Click the arrow next to _Move messages_ to specify if all or just a single message should be moved
 5. In the dialogue, select the destination queue and click `Move`
     ![Select destination queue dialogue](select-destination-queue.png)
-6. The messages will be moved immediatly, check the destination queue to confirm.
+6. The messages will be moved immediatly.
+Check the destination queue to confirm.

 ## Manually adding messages in queue
-During development it can be useful to manually add messages to a queue and during incident management it might also be required to do this during operations as well.
+Manually adding a message to a queue is useful both when testing new functionality and during incident management.

 You have two options when manually adding a message to a Storage Queue, the [Azure Portal](https://portal.azure.com/) or [Azure Storage Explorer](../tools/#azure-storage-explorer).